susanw1/zscript/docs/tutorial/syntax.md

 Sent> @7.1@5.0.61Z32P3V1
 Rcvd> !@7.1@5.0.61S
 ```
-An address is a `'.'`-separated sequence of (2-byte) numbers representing a (hierarchical) address which is passed to an address dispatcher, which maps it to a downstream device and sends the Zcode characters following the address over to it.
+An address is a `'.'`-separated sequence of (2-byte) numbers representing a (hierarchical) address which is passed to an address dispatcher, which maps it to a downstream device and sends the Zscript characters following the address over to it.
 When a response comes back, the address is re-inserted and passed back upstream.
 Addresses can be nested, so sub-sub-devices can be addressed too.

 The default address dispatcher grabs the first part of the address (the `'7'` in the example above) and talks to module '007' (serial comms), which provides a dispatcher that treats the next part as the port number (#1).
 The second example shows a nested address talking to module '005' (I2C) and its dispatcher uses I2C port 0, address 0x61.